seonokkim/MedBioLM/README.md

-# MedBioLM: Optimizing Medical and Biological QA with Fine-Tuned LLMs and RAG
+# MedBioLM: Optimizing Medical and Biological QA
+with Fine-Tuned Large Language Models and Retrieval-Augmented Generation

 ## Overview
-**MedBioLM** is a domain-adapted biomedical question-answering model designed to enhance both short-form and long-form queries.
-It integrates **fine-tuning** and **retrieval-augmented generation (RAG)** to dynamically incorporate domain-specific knowledge, improving reasoning abilities and factual accuracy.
+**MedBioLM** is a domain-adapted biomedical question-answering model designed to enhance both short-form and long-form question answering.
+It integrates **fine-tuning** and **retrieval-augmented generation (RAG)** to dynamically incorporate domain-specific knowledge, improving reasoning abilities and accuracy.

 ## Paper
 For a detailed explanation of our approach, methods, and results, please refer to our paper: